mitchellvitez/doldrums/README.md

 ### Structure

 Compilation is split into several stages, and the code is split as well.
 The AST definition of the language lives in the `Language` module.
-Parsing happens in `Parse`, and typechecking in `Typecheck`.
-The `Template` module performs template instantiation to actually evaluate programs.
+Parsing happens in `Parse`, that syntax tree is fixed by `FixAst` and typechecking happens in `Typecheck`.
+The `Interpret` module actually evaluates the program.

 The `runBase` function in `Lib` performs each stage of the compilation pipeline.
 In order, it parses a small prelude (written in Doldrums), reads an input file, parses, typechecks, evaluates, and shows the program's result.